 The US Center Foundation and Lebanon City Council permit “Smackdabbers” to camp for free on Friday night in Lebanon Park, located on the south side of Kansas Avenue, just west of Main Street.
-The town of Lebanon is only about 2-1/2 miles from the start point, rather than the 16+ miles from Smith Center, so it’s a very convenient location.
-There are restrooms, but no showers.
+The town of Lebanon is only about 2-1/2 miles from the start point, rather than the 16+ miles from the closest motels, so it’s a very convenient location.
+Restrooms are available, but no showers.
 If you are considering this option, contacting the Lebanon Visitors Center ahead of time is suggested, and a donation to the US Center Foundation is strongly encouraged.

 AT THE FINISH

-Camping in Rugby on Saturday night is available at the Pierce County Fairgrounds The Rugby Convention and Visitors Bureau would like a count of how many will be camping at the site, so riders who are interested in camping at the fairground; a note to firstname.lastname@example.org or a post in our Facebook group would be appreciated.
+Camping in Rugby on Saturday night is available at the Pierce County Fairgrounds.
+There is no electricity, but public restrooms & showers are available at the fairgrounds.
+There is no charge to use the camping space but a donation at Rugby city hall is strongly encouraged.
 Camping is also available within walking distance of the monument at the Oakwood Inn & Campground on US Hwy 2.